 - Paranoia and delusions

 Without the proper tools, experience, and medical supervision, you could end up setting yourself up for failure.
-Often, it is imperative to detox from alcohol in a clinical setting.
+Often, it is imperative to detox from alcohol in a clinical setting or in an addiction treatment program.
 Anyone suffering from alcoholism is likely to benefit from treatment at an alcohol detox center, but some require it.
 These factors can put a person at a greater risk for a medical emergency during treatment, making clinical supervision during detox a necessity.
 These factors include:

 - Numerous past failed attempts at recovery